OwenDa/portfolio-4/README.md

 Forking a repository does not create locally-stored copies of its files on your computer.
 To achieve this, you will also need to Clone the repository.
 For example, you may wish to do this if you wish to have a functioning copy of another party's code in under to compile and execute it locally.
 Cloning options are found under the "Code" drop-down button of a repository's main page, as shown in the image below.
 [Learn more about cloning from GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository).
 </details>

+## Known Bugs
+1. New Post File Upload: Inappropriate file types are not currently handled with anything other than a Djano standard error page.
+2.

 ## Acknowledgements
 1. Screenshot images were compressed with [TinyPNG.com](https://tinypng.com/)